- Programs + Admissions

 Together, the skills, knowledge, and experience acquired through the four years of this demanding program prepare our graduates to become successful front-line healthcare practitioners and leaders in the healthcare field.

 As Canada’s most trusted health professionals, pharmacists occupy a special place in the community and in the healthcare system.
-To be successful in this multifaceted role, individuals must be outgoing, hardworking, and possess strong critical-reasoning and problem-solving skills.
+To be successful in this multifaceted role, individuals must be effective communicators, hardworking, empathetic and possess strong problem-solving skills.

 To learn more about applying to our PharmD program, please click on the links below.